kiticonbit/sa.it-academy.by/docks/Home_Tasks/README.md

 - Release phase - all commits should be inside master (except hotfix)
 - Hotfix deploy - commit from hotfix/we_gonna_die branch should be in master first, then in another branches too

+Last commands should be displaying list of your commits in each above mentioned branches

 All your commands put into files 02.GIT.Local.md and add to your repository, then prepare PR (Pull Request)
-> Use git markup to organize your text/output
+> Use git markup to organize your text/output.
+See [link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 **Additional:** Create README.md with project description in your folder on your github repository